 Changes we can make Our reasons for making the changes When and how we will tell you about the changes Interest rates Changes to interest rates that are favourable to you We can make changes to any interest rates (other than where they are fixed for the duration of the relevant fixed period) that are favourable to you for any reason.
 We will tell you as soon as reasonably possible and no later than the change takes effect.
 If the change relates to a credit card or personal loan, we will tell you by writing to you or by publishing the change in a notice.
 For any other products or services, we will tell you about the change by writing to you or by publishing the change nationally in newspapers.
-Changes to interest rates that are not favourable to you We can, acting reasonably, make changes to any interest rates (other than where they are fixed for the duration of the relevant fixed period) for any of the following reasons: to respond proportionately to changes in any applicable laws, regulatory requirements or guidance, industry guidance or codes of practice; We will tell you as soon as reasonably possible and no later than the change takes effect.
+Changes to interest rates that are not favourable to you We can, acting reasonably, make changes to any interest rates (other than where they are fixed for the duration of the relevant fixed period) for any of the following reasons: • to respond proportionately to changes in any applicable laws, regulatory requirements or guidance, industry guidance or codes of practice; We will tell you as soon as reasonably possible and no later than the change takes effect.
 If the change relates to a credit card or personal loan, we'll tell you by writing to you or by publishing the change in a notice.

-Changes we can make Our reasons for making the changes When and how we will tell you about the changes • to respond proportionately to any changes in the Reserve Bank of Australia's cash rate, other relevant market rates or indices or tax rates that are relevant to your agreement; If we publish the change, we'll also give you particulars of the change before or when the next statement of account is sent to you after the change takes effect. to proportionately reflect legitimate higher or lower costs in providing the account (including our funding costs); For any other products or services, we will tell you about the change by writing to you or by publishing the change nationally in newspapers. • to respond to changes in the way we manage your account as a result of changes to technology or processes, the features, facilities or services we offer under your agreement, our technology, our systems or the way that we manage our business; and where it is otherwise reasonably necessary to protect our legitimate interests.
+When and how we will tell Changes we Our reasons for making can make the changes you about the changes • to respond proportionately If we publish the change, to any changes in the we'll also give you particulars Reserve Bank of Australia's of the change before or cash rate, other relevant when the next statement of market rates or indices or account is sent to you after tax rates that are relevant the change takes effect. to your agreement; For any other products or • to proportionately reflect services, we will tell you legitimate higher or lower about the change by writing costs in providing the to you or by publishing account (including our the change nationally in funding costs); newspapers. • to respond to changes in the way we manage your account as a result of changes to technology or processes, the features, facilities or services we offer under vour agreement, our technology, our systems or the way that we manage our business; and where it is otherwise reasonably necessary to protect our legitimate interests.
 However, we will not make changes to any interest rates where we have told you that it will not change (see your Product Terms).